cbleslie/LogJam/README.md

 `npm install --save-dev logjam-scss`

 In your sass build, somewhere...

 `@import 'the/path/to/logjam';`

+That statement will digest all the sub-modules.

+Or if need be, you can call the mixin independently from the static SCSS files...

+`@import 'the/path/to/logjam/mixins`
+`@import 'the/path/to/logjam/selectors`
+`@import 'the/path/to/logjam/settings`

+This is useful in a ITCSS type of situation.

 ## Usage
 If you want to use flexbox, you really should use an auto-prefixer.
 This `mixin` **does not handle, and will never handle vendor prefixing**.